wistia/wistia-open-docs/_posts/video-seo.md

 Second, the thing that drives folks to click on the video is the thumbnail!
 Choose a thumbnail that looks attractive for the topic at hand.

-{% post_image hashed_id: '53a36ccf4c2bfe6215f13d2d5523d5d919176224', class: 'center' %}
+{% post_image hashed_id: '6d0d9cf14d2f214a6e46e9cac6cad9da678f84ae', class: 'center' %}

 ## Video SEO FAQ

-Video SEO is tough, but valuable.
+Video SEO is tough but valuable.
 Customers have asked us lots of questions about using our Video SEO tool for their video.
 We'll attempt to compile them here.